|Full-day kindergarten is becoming the norm.|

 A southwest suburban district, Mokena SD 159, reinstituted full-day kindergarten this past school year after a four-year hiatus.
 Space requirements were never a concern for the 1,526-student school system, but thanks to an improved property-tax revenue picture, the district has enough money to defray the cost, according to Superintendent Omar Castillo.
 He notes that District 159 will spend about $103,000 this school year to restore full-day kindergarten.

 With the implementation of new, more stringent state educational standards, returning to full-day kindergarten was a “no brainer,” Castillo added.
 That’s because the new standards raised learning expectations for students, Castillo said, which ultimately is intended to result in kindergarteners who can read independently and form their own ideas about texts.

-Also making the switch this academic year was Community Consolidated SD 46, Grayslake, a northwestern suburban district of 3,690 students that spent more than $9 million on the endeavor by building 26 new classrooms via additions at three grade schools, and by hiring 46 additional teachers.
+Also making the switch this academic year was School District U-46, Elgin, a suburban district of about 40,000 students that spent more than $9 million on the endeavor by building 26 new classrooms via additions at three grade schools, and by hiring 46 additional teachers.
 The district saw it could extend kindergarten to full day status under the current tax levy.
 While U46 may incur some additional costs, those should be minimized via reductions in other areas.
 “For example, transportation costs would be reduced because the district would no longer have to operate midday buses to take kindergartners home from the half-day program,” according to the district website.